LINBIT/drbdmanage/README.md

+# DEPRECATION

+This project is deprecated and superseded by [LINSTOR](https://github.com/LINBIT/linstor-server).

 # DRBDManage

-NOTE: DRBD Manage is deprecated and not longer supported!
-Its successor is LINSTOR server https://github.com/LINBIT/linstor-server and LINSTOR client https://github.com/LINBIT/linstor-client

 This repository contains the user space daemon and command line client to ease DRBD9 resource management.